Constraining Higgsino Kink Tracks from Existing LHC Searches: Conclusion

+{\it Note added:} After the submission of the first draft to arXiv, more experimental information became available, and we have revised our study significantly.
+Some conclusions and focus are changed accordingly.

-We thank Teruki Kamon, Andy Haas, Suyong Choi and Jianming Qian for conversations.
-SJ thanks Brian Batell for related discussions and the Aspen Center for Physics where part of the work is done.
+{\it Acknowledgements.} We thank Brian Batell, Suyong Choi, Andy Haas, Teruki Kamon, and Jianming Qian for discussions.
+SJ thanks the Aspen Center for Physics where part of the work was done.
 HL appreciates the hospitality during his visit to KIAS.
-The work of SJ was supported in part by National Research Foundation of Korea under grant 2013R1A1A2058449 and of HL by the CERN-Korea fellowship.
+The work of SJ was supported in part by National Research Foundation of Korea (Grant 2013R1A1A2058449) and US Department of Energy under contract DE-AC02-76SF00515.
+The work of HL was supported in part by CERN-Korea fellowship and IBS (Project Code IBS-R018-D1).